brayo-pip/xkcd/README.md

 $pip3 install -r requirements.txt
 ```

-The script needs minor modifications to the directory paths for Linux.
-Simply change the dirpath and filepath variables.

 ## How this script is better than most of the other scripts

 I can't say for sure that this is the best script for downloading xkcd comics there is,